Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Introduction

-Type-C QPOs appear in the early stage of the outburst, particularly in the hard-intermediate state and the end of low-hard state.
-The centroid frequency varies from a few mHz to $\sim 10$~Hz, and is tightly correlated with the spectral state. \citet{Vignarca2003} reported a positive correlation between the centroid frequency and the photon index $\Gamma$. \citet{Motta2011} found Type-C QPOs trace out a well-defined track, and the centroid frequency obviously correlate with the corona flux and disk flux.
-The dependence of the QPO frequency and photon energy was illustrated by \citet{Qu2010}.
+Type-C QPOs appear in the early stage of the outburst, particularly at the hard-intermediate state and at the end of low-hard state.
+The centroid frequency varies from a few mHz to $\sim 10$~Hz, and is tightly correlated with the spectral state. \citet{Vignarca2003} reported a positive correlation between the centroid frequency and the photon index $\Gamma$. \citet{Motta2011} found the centroid frequency of type-C QPOs significantly correlate with the corona flux and disk flux.
+The dependence of the QPO frequency on photon energy was illustrated by \citet{Qu2010}.

-In addition to the phenomenological study of QPOs, many studies has been done on the theoretical explanation behind it.
-Most theoretical models explain QPO phenomenon through the following two different mechanisms: instabilities of the corona-disk system (e.g., \citealt{Titarchuk2004}; \citealt{Mastichiadis2022}; \citealt{Varniere2012}) or the geometrical effects of general relativity (e.g., \citealt{Stella1998}; \citealt{Ingram2009}). \citet{Titarchuk2004} introduced a transition layer in corona-disk system that can explain the QPO phenomenon in XRBs.
+In addition to the phenomenological study of QPOs, many studies has been done on the theoretical explanation behind them.
+Most theoretical models explain the QPO phenomenon through the following two different mechanisms: instabilities of the corona-disk system (e.g., \citealt{Titarchuk2004}; \citealt{Mastichiadis2022}; \citealt{Varniere2012}) or the geometrical effects of general relativity (e.g., \citealt{Stella1998}; \citealt{Ingram2009}). \citet{Titarchuk2004} introduced a transition layer in corona-disk system to explain the QPO phenomenon in XRBs.
 The disk-corona natural frequency model was proposed by \citet{Mastichiadis2022}, and they argued that type-C QPOs arise from the interaction of the hot corona with the cold accretion disk. \citet{Varniere2012} suggested that LFQPOs could result from the relativistic accretion-ejection instability (AEI).

-The geometrical effects model mainly refers to the precession of the corona region.
-This model interprets the QPOs as a Lense–Thirring precession of the innermost region of the accretion disk (e.g., \citealt{Stella1998}; \citealt{Ingram2009}).
-In recent years, more and more observations have been analyzed to test these models.
-However, a unified model that can explain all QPO behaviors has not been found yet.
+\citet{Ingram2009} interpreted the QPOs in LMXBs as Lense–Thirring precession of the hot flow inside a truncated disk.
+Also in the frame of Lense–Thirring precession, \citet{Stella1998} proposed LFQPOs is due to precession of the innermost region of accretion disk.
+In recent years, more and more models and observational evidences have been reported (e.g., \citealt{Karpouzas2020}; \citealt{Garcia2021}; \citealt{Bellavita2022}; \citealt{Mendez2022}; \citealt{Peirano2023}).
+However, a unified model that can explain all QPO behavior has not been found yet.